Getting started with the Chinese language

 To count people you can use the most useful and general measure word ge as in si ge ren - four people.
 The measure word ge can be used for anything when you do not know the proper measure word, it may sound a bit strange but will be understandable.
 One of the reasons for the measure words in Chinese is that there are so many words that sound similar, putting in the appropriate measure word makes it more likely that the meaning is correctly understood.

 You may have noticed that there are now two shis, one for is and one for ten.
 They do differ in tone of the vowel sound, shì for is has fourth tone while shí for ten has first tone.
 This is why tone is so important in Chinese.

-All these basic language elements can be put into simple sentences.
+All these language elements can now be used to form simple sentences.
 Up until now the pinyin tone marks have been missed of.
 For sentences we should start including the tones as they are so important to being understood.

 I am going to China.
 Without a time specified, it is not entirely clear when this person is going to China, this introduces the need for tenses to be applied to verbs.